The Superior Spider-Man: "Necessary Evil"

 In the year 2099, Miguel O'Hara is surprised by the appearance of dinosaurs and World War I biplanes.
 Alchemax's CEO Tyler Stone sends Spider-Man 2099 back to stop it.
 Otto in the present attacks Tiberius, but is stopped by Spider-Man 2099.
 Grady Scraps uses the Time Gate to see the day of the Alpha Incident.
 He returns to find them surrounded by explosive chronal energy.
 Otto accesses Peter's memories, to try to stop the time explosion.
 This causes Peter's consciousness to re-emerge.
 Tyler destroys his time machine in the future, stranding Spider-Man 2099.
 Carlie Cooper discovers that Spider-Man's funds comes from a secret account.
 Spider-Man heads for a date with Anna Maria only to meet the Black Cat.
 Spider-Man punches her and webs her for the police.
 Peter/Otto starts Parker Industries.
 At ESU, Professor Lamaze accuses Peter of (ironically) plagiarizing Otto.
 Angelina Brancale, Otto's former girlfriend, learns Octavius is dead after coming out of her coma.
 She restarts her VR power suit and becomes Stunner again.
 Stunner attacks the Bugle.
 Otto shuts down her VR interface and takes it back to his base.
 When she awakes, Otto appears holographically as his old self and tells her he has moved on.
 Lamaze drops his accusations after also being visited by Otto.
-Carlie and Wraith learn Spider-Man is getting money from Otto's bank account.
+Carlie and Yuri Watanabe learn Spider-Man is getting money from Otto's bank account.
 Carlie believes their minds have swapped, but she is kidnapped and brought to the Goblin King.

 "Superior Venom"

 Flash Thompson (Agent Venom) returns to New York.
 Flash confronts Crime Master, but Otto intervenes.
 Crime Master is just a common criminal who has purchased the costume from Hobgoblin.
 Otto then turns on Flash.
 Flash flees to a hospital, before going to meet Peter Parker.
 "Peter" invites him in.
 Otto gleans knowledge about Flash's relationship with Peter during the visit.
 Otto asks Flash to come to Parker Industries, under the guise of giving him prosthetic legs.
 Flash doesn't realize Otto intends to remove the Venom symbiote.
 At the lab, the Venom symbiote attaches itself to Otto.
 The Venom symbiote soon tries to flee back to Flash, but Otto gains control.
 Superior Venom dispatches criminality more ruthlessly than ever before.
 Iron Man carries Flash to confront Superior Venom.
 Superior Venom is ambushed by Flash in Iron Man's armor.
 During the mental struggle between the Venom symbiote and Otto, Peter's consciousness separates Otto from the Venom symbiote, letting it to re-bond with Flash.
 When the Avengers confront Spider-Man about his brutality, Otto lies by saying the Venom symbiote was in control over the past months, and then leaves the Avengers.
 Meanwhile, the Goblin King sprays Carlie with goblin serum and transforms her into "Monster".
-The Goblin King and the original Hobgoblin fight for control over NYC; the latter is killed, but Urich discovers that the man was a body double.
+The Goblin King and Hobgoblin fight for control over NYC; the latter is killed, but Urich discovers that the man was a body double.